-The decrease in other income is mainly in respect of the receipt of monies in 2019/20 of £0.498M relating to a fraud case.
+This decrease in other income is mainly in respect of the receipt of monies in 2019/20 of £0.498M in respect of a fraud case.

-Dental Fee Income has reduced in comparison to 2019/20 due to the restricted volumes of patients treated via the General Dental Services contract.
+Dental Fee Income has reduced in comparison to 2019/20 due to the restricted volumes of patients treated via the General Benjac Services contract.
 The THB was funded by Welsh Government to support this loss of income which is within the £31.4M funding detailed in note 34.2.